Cincinesh/tue/docs/functions/quat/set_xyzw.md

 void quat<T>::set_w(const T& w) noexcept;
 ```

-Sets the first, second, third, and fourth components respectively of this
+Sets the first, second, third, and fourth components of this
 [`quat`](../../headers/quat.md).

 Aliases for the same components can also be modified via